 Frontline Employee Training: Best Practices that Drive Customer Satisfaction

 Frontline employees are the core of your customer service.
 They represent your product, services, and brand to the customers and ultimately influence customers’ satisfaction.
 Positive personal experiences drive most customers to make a purchase, tell their friends about the purchase and buy it again; but in the age of automation and social media experience sharing done at the speed of light, the personal touch of a shopping assistant matters more than ever.
-Therefore, companies who pay attention to their human capital and have a customer-centric approach will be the most successful in the near future.
+Heading toward 2024, companies who pay attention to their human capital and their pain points and have a customer-centric approach will be the most successful in the near future.